TatyanaZakiryanova/TatyanaZakiryanova/README.md

 I'm a frontend developer with a strong passion for working on the logic behind user interfaces.

 Here's my [favorite project](https://datanasa.netlify.app/) that showcases my skills.
-Thanks to the NASA API you can collect space photos :smile:
+Thanks to the NASA API you can collect space photos :milky_way:

 ## Tech stack: